Sheffield Biorepository - Human Tissue Storage

-The HTA & Primary cell lines
+HTA & primary cell lines

-All material which consists of or includes human cells is covered by the Human tissue Act (HT Act) and includes the initial isolation of cells for primary culture.
+All material which consists of or includes human cells is covered by the Human Tissue Act (HT Act) and includes the initial isolation of cells for primary culture.
 Once the cells have divided outside the body they are no longer considered to be covered by the act.

-The following provides guidance on the Schools procedures for the use of Primary cell lines obtained from tissue direct or via a commercial source.
+The following provides guidance on the School's procedures for the use of Primary cell lines obtained from tissue direct or via a commercial source.

-Isolated primary Cells
+Isolated primary cells

 If isolating primary human cells from tissue you must have obtained ethical approval for the project, this will ensure you have considered all the implications relating to consent, storage, use and disposal.

-Commercially obtained Primary Cells
+Commercially obtained primary cells

-Although it could be assumed that primary cell lines obtained from commercial sources will have been culture outside the human body for at least one passage and so not covered by the HT Act, the school has decided to put in place the following procedure:
+Although it could be assumed that primary cell lines obtained from commercial sources will have been cultured outside the human body for at least one passage and so not covered by the HT Act, the school has decided to put in place the following procedure:

-- Upon receipt of the cell line the Primary cell line form should be completed.
+- Upon receipt of the cell line, the primary cell line form should be completed.

-- If the Cell line is to be sub cultured immediately, then once passaged the form should be signed off and returned to Room EU17.
+- If the cell line is to be subcultured immediately, then once passaged the form should be signed off and returned to Room EU17.

 - If the cell line is to be stored before use then it must be placed in a licensed bank until required.
 Again once the cell line is defrosted then a form should be completed and returned to Room EU17.

-At the end of a project the all remaining cells must be destroyed in an approved manner (see SOPs).
+At the end of a project all remaining cells must be destroyed in an approved manner (see SOPs).

 The storage of biological samples within liquid nitrogen tanks ensures protection for these vital research materials.